stevemckinney/iamsteve/data/blog/00062-using-browsersync-and-safari-for-testing-your-responsive-website.md

 date: "2015-02-17T08:00:00+00:00"
 lastmod: "2021-06-11T07:03:35+00:00"
 summary: "Testing a responsive design on an actual device can be quite annoying when you’re down to the point of refining the design and making it more appropriate to such a small screen.
 As it’s usually testing and refining the best you can locally, then checking on the device through whatever means you usually do it."
-metadesc: How to use BrowserSync to make testing on devices easy.
+metadesc: "How to use BrowserSync to make testing on devices easy.
 I cover how to use it with iOS devices, Xcode and Safari."
 theme: "#e1f7ee"
 tags: ["Code"]
 categories: ["Code"]